 \subsection{Proton Decay}

 Based on the JUNO LS components, the initial proton of \PD may come from free protons (in Hydrogen) or bound protons (in Carbon).
-In the free proton decay, the final states $\bar{\nu}$ and $K^+$ have fixed kinetic energies of 339 MeV and 105 MeV, respectively.
-According to a toy MC simulation with the corresponding monochromatic $K^+$ in JUNO detector, it is found that $92.4\%$ $K^+$ will deposit all of their kinetic energy within 1.2~ns, which means a deposition pulse can be found in the hit time spectrum immediately.
+In free proton decay, the final states $\bar{\nu}$ and $K^+$ have fixed kinetic energies of 339~MeV and 105~MeV, respectively.
+According to a toy MC simulation with the corresponding monochromatic $K^+$ in the JUNO detector, it is found that $92.4\%$ of $K^+$ will deposit all of their kinetic energy within 1.2~ns, which means a signal can be found in the hit time spectrum immediately.
 Then, these $K^+$ will stay at rest until decaying into their daughter particles after an average of 12.38 ns.
 The $K^+$ has six main decay channels.
 The most dominant channels are $K^+ \to \mu^+ \nu_\mu$ and $K^+ \to \pi^+ \pi^0$ with branching ratios of $63.56 \%$ and $20.67 \%$, respectively \cite{PDG}.
 In the first channel, the produced $\mu^+$ has a kinetic energy of 152 MeV and decays to a Michel electron with a lifetime of about 2.2 $\mu s$.
-The produced $\pi^0$ and $\pi^+$ in the second channel will decay into two gammas, a $\mu^+$ and a $\nu_\mu$, respectively, and consequently produce a Michel electron.
-All daughter particles will deposit their kinetic energies immediately and give a second deposition pulse.
-After the TOF correction, the hit time spectrum of $K^{+}$ and decay particles will form an overlapping double pulse pattern.
-Given the relatively long lifetime of muon, a later third pulse from the Michel electron, as a delayed feature of $p\to \bar{\nu} K^+$, will be found on the hit time spectrum.
+The produced $\pi^0$ and $\pi^+$ in the second channel will decay into two gammas, a $\mu^+$ plus a $\nu_\mu$, respectively, and consequently produce a Michel electron.
+All daughter particles will deposit their kinetic energies immediately and give a second signal.
+After the TOF correction, the hit time spectrum of the $K^{+}$ and decay particles will form an overlapping double-pulse pattern.
+Given the relatively long lifetime of the muon, a later third pulse from the Michel electron, as a delayed feature of $p\to \bar{\nu} K^+$, will be found on the hit time spectrum.
 This triple coincidence as introduced in Sec.~\ref{Sec.1} is one of the most important features to distinguish a \PD event from the backgrounds.
 This triple coincidence is illustrated in Fig.~\ref{fig:TimeSpec}.